CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/Tutorials/07_Webmaps.md

 1. *Create a variable* that contains the url of the image, in this case the path to where is it stored in the directory for our webmap.
 `var imageUrl = 'data/BronxMap.png';`
-2. *Create another variable* where you define the area that the image covers using two pairs of latitute and longitude coordinates for the top left and bottom right corners of your image.
+2. *Create another variable* where you define the area that the image covers using two pairs of latitude and longitude coordinates for the top left and bottom right corners of your image.
 We found these coordinates using the `lat lon tools` plugin for QGIS when we were preparing the historical map raster earlier.
 `var imageBounds = [[40.8846829955, -73.8978315922], [40.8290586719, -73.8201512858]];`
 3. *Call Leaflet's .imageOverlay()* method pass it the two variable we just created, set the opacity of the map layer and add it to the map.
 `L.imageOverlay(imageUrl, imageBounds, {opacity: 0.8}).addTo(map);`